Ensuring zero-distractions as you work from home during the COVID-19 pandemic.

-Soundproofing inside the wall is always trickier and is more time consuming.
-We can assure you however, that if done well, you will have zero regrets about your decision.
+Soundproofing inside the wall is always trickier and is more time-consuming.
+However, we can assure you (that if done well), you will have zero regrets about your decision.

 Option 3—Use sound barriers on the walls/ceilings

-You can affix these directly on the wall using the super-grip tape and acoustic sealants.
+You can affix the Sound Stop 5 directly on the wall using Mechanical fixings.
 You can also layer the sound barrier between the plasterboard and sound absorption material inside the wall or ceiling.
-For detailed instructions on installing this acoustic barrier, click on this text.

 Option 4—Seal all holes